HOLIDAY DEAL! SAVE 15% WITH COUPON JOY24W – EXPIRES 12/31/24

 Unfortunately, they are not.
 We require anyone under the age of 16 to be accompanied by a responsible adult.

 Driver’s Licenses are required upon tour check-in.
-Anyone without a driver’s license can go as a passenger with their party or with a guide, space is available.
+Anyone without a driver’s license can go as a passenger with their party or with a guide, space available.

 Zero Tolerance Policy is in effect for all drivers and passengers.
 Reckless, careless, and unsafe driving will result in tour termination and no refund.
 Jeep accidents are treated the same as car accidents with personal and witness statements, video and picture evidence, and a full police report.
 Damage to the Jeeps above and beyond normal wear and tear is the financial responsibility of the participant as outlined in the participation waiver and safety briefing.